Why "Safe & Found" Matters for Dementia

 - Offer companionship and reassurance – especially as dementia progresses, it’s important to make sure someone is available at all times to help with daily tasks and to redirect wandering if it occurs.

-How can I protect my loved one?
+How can I protect my loved one with dementia?

 Along with the above strategies to reduce confusion, anxiety, and other behaviors that lead to wandering, there are some safety tips you can follow.
 They include: